-C8A

-Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking x applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in Í admission decisions for first-time, first-year, degree-seeking applicants? Х l l

-X

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.